augustepoiroux/LeanInteract/docs/user-guide/basic-usage.md

 - `all_tactics`: Get information about tactics used
 - `root_goals`: Get information about goals in theorems and definitions
 - `infotree`: Get Lean infotree containing various informations about declarations and tactics
+- `env`: The environment from a previous command to be used as context.
+If `env = None`, starts from scratch.

 Example with options: